 Reticulum represents the reticle.
 The constellation was named by Nicolas Louis de Lacaille, who gave it the name le Réticule Rhomboide to commemorate the reticle in his telescope, which he used during his trip to South Africa, where he spent some time mapping the southern skies in the 1750s.
 The constellation was created in 1621 by Isaac Habrecht II, who originally named it Rhombus.

 Sagitta – The Arrow

 Sagitta is one of the Greek constellations.
 It represents the arrow that Heracles used on the eagle that gnawed on Prometheus’ liver.

 Sagittarius constellation represents a centaur aiming an arrow toward Antares, the bright star that marks the scorpion’s heart.
 It is also frequently associated with Crotus, the son of Pan, who invented archery and lived on Mount Helicon.
 Crotus was said to have two feet and a satyr’s tail.
 Sagittarius is also sometimes wrongly associated with the centaur Chiron, represented by Centaurus constellation.

 Scorpius is one of the Greek constellations, first catalogued by Ptolemy.
-It represents the scorpion that killed the mythical hunter Orion.
+It represents the scorpion that stung the mythical hunter Orion.
 Orion is still said to be fleeing from the scorpion, and this is why the two constellations can never be seen in the sky at the same time: Orion sets just as Scorpius rises.

 Sculptor constellation represents the sculptor’s studio.
 It was created by Lacaille in the 18th century and originally named l’Atelier du Sculpteur.